MWendel25/ProtectSynth/README.md

 ## Overview
 ProtectSynth is a tool designed to assist with sending sample data into the PingOne Protect console.
 It is intended for demonstration and learning around the **Threat Protection** dashboard, policy tuning, and realistic sample data generation.

 This tool utilizes the files under the `data/` directory to create and maintain user profiles in `user_profiles.json`.
-Upon a user’s first interaction, a profile is generated containing details such as:
+Upon a user's first interaction, a profile is generated containing details such as:
 - **Username**
 - **First Name & Last Name**
 - **Email**
 - **User Agent** (browser details)
 - **Device ID**
 - **IP Address**
+- **Operating System** (Windows, macOS, Linux)

 Once created, this profile is used for all subsequent requests, ensuring that the user appears to come from the same device and location—helping to build a consistent model for evaluation.